OblivCode/Assistant/README.md

 # Building

-Before you build, make sure to download a vosk model and extract it's contents to the 'vosk-model' folder(in 'resources') for speech to text.
+Before you build, make sure to download a vosk model and extract it's contents to the 'vosk-model' folder(in 'resources') for speech to text.<br>

-To install dependencies, run install.py which will install all dependencies.

-To build, run 'py init.py' in the root folder (via command prompt).
+To build, run 'py init.py' in the root folder (via command prompt).<br>

-At least python 3.10 is required to build unmodified.
+At least python 3.10 is required to build unmodified.<br>

 # Road map
 -Audio <br>